dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-performance.md

 ## The Model performance tab

-The Model performance tab allows for historical performance analysis, showing trends in execution times, counts, and failures.
+You can view trends in execution times, counts, and failures by using the Model performance tab for historical performance analysis.
 Daily execution data includes:

 - Average model execution time.
 - Model execution counts, including failures/errors (total sum).